alnmonkey/Automation-mod-for-PTCFPB/README.md

 # Incoming Functionalities :
 - Fixed GUI for 100% scaling
 - Auto test GP
 - Auto pick GP with certain cards and free wonder pick
+- Another theme for the GUI (some people told me my GUI was ugly 😭)

+# If you find any bugs, have feebacks, a functionality you want me to add or need some help
+My dms are opened (i speak english and french)
+My discord : sim_g
+Also don't hesitate to invite me to your reroll servers, i'd really like to see how things works in other groups.